globaldev/standards/languages/php.md

     ```

     Generally speaking if you can avoid having `$Foo[4]` in favour of `$hostname` you should.
-* Prefer guard conditions and extracting child conditions - frequently if you invert the conditional you can better express intent i.e.
+* Prefer guard conditions and extracting child conditions -
     ```php
     if (count($this->connections) !== 0) {
         return $this->getConnectionForKey($key)->get($key);